 While it may be appropriate to gently remove a baby tooth that's already loose, you should never do the same for an adult tooth.
 Unlike baby teeth, adult teeth aren't supposed to get loose and fall out.
 A loose adult tooth may be a sign of an oral condition that requires treatment.
 If one of your child's adult teeth is loose, take them to a dentist for evaluation.

-Adult teeth can become loose due to a more serious form of gum disease, notes the Mayo Clinic.
+Adult teeth can become loose due to a more serious form of gum disease.
 Some symptoms of gum disease to watch out for include: